LFFcoding/bot_torn/readme.md

 Script Python
-Automated strength training in the TORN RPG game.
+Automated training and shoplift in the TORN RPG game.

 With
 Python3